di3go-sona/blog/src/content/articles/how-i-moved-my-blog-to-obsidian/index.md

 - [Astro](https://astro.com) as renderer from Markdwon to html
 - [Multiterm](https://astro.build/themes/details/multiterm/) as initial code for the blog server
-- [Cloudflare](https://cloudflare.com) to build, deploy and host the website And 75 lines of python code
+- [Cloudflare](https://cloudflare.com) to build, deploy and host the website

+And 75 lines of python code that allows me to move content from obsidian to astro content folder with some links.
+There were better ways to achieve this for sure, you can use github pipelines, or maybe some notinon plugin, and so on...

+But nothing will ever give you the simplicity and customization level that you can achieve with a few lines of python

 ```python
 import re